Research

 Working Papers

 Does Elite Capture Matter?
-Local Political Elites and the Targeted Poverty Alleviation Strategy in China with Jie Tang and Xia Li (Under Review, PDF) Presentations (including scheduled): 98th WEAI Annual Conference 2023.
+Local Political Elites and the Targeted Poverty Alleviation Strategy in China with Jie Tang and Xia Li (R&R, PDF) Presentations (including scheduled): 98th WEAI Annual Conference 2023.

 China has implemented a nationwide poverty alleviation campaign, called the targeted poverty alleviation (TPA) strategy, to achieve the national goal of completely eradicating poverty by the end of 2020.
 However, the capture of political elites is considered an obstacle to achieving this goal.
 This paper investigates whether political elite capture exists in TPA based on the specific targeting strategy using the “Thousand-Person Hundred-Village” survey dataset in 2017.
 Overall, TPA is not subject to political elite capture in practice and deliberately excludes political elite households from the strategy.
 Here, we present three main findings.
 First, the probability of political elite households registering in the national poverty database (jiandanglika) under TPA is approximately 12.5% lower than that of non-elite households.
 Second, we found that the lower registration probability of political elite households was mainly reflected in households with committee members in the village.
 Third, political elite connections increase the likelihood of political elite households receiving general government transfers, suggesting that political elite capture still exists in other public welfare programs.